zhullyb/monyhar/monyhar/tools/metrics/histograms/README.md

 The top of [go/uma-guide](http://go/uma-guide) has good advice on how to go about analyzing and interpreting the results of UMA data uploaded by users.
-If you're reading this page, you've probably just finished adding a histogram to the Chromium source code and you're waiting for users to update their version of Chrome to a version that includes your code.
+If you're reading this page, you've probably just finished adding a histogram to the Monyhar source code and you're waiting for users to update their version of Chrome to a version that includes your code.
 In this case, the best advice is to remind you that users who update frequently / quickly are biased.
 Best take the initial statistics with a grain of salt; they're probably *mostly* right but